Fundamentals and advances in transverse thermoelectrics: Classification of transverse thermoelectric conversion phenomena

 The transverse thermoelectric conversion based on the off-diagonal Seebeck effect has been studied for a long time \cite{Babin74,Goldsmid11}, and it is possible to design a transverse thermopower and figure of merit by selecting appropriate constituent materials and optimizing their tilt angle and thickness ratio.
 While the figure of merit for the off-diagonal Seebeck effect in ATML is improved by a high transverse thermopower, high effective electrical conductivity, and low effective thermal conductivity for the hybrid material, the characteristics required of each constituent material differ from those of conventional thermoelectric materials.
 In addition to the large difference in the Seebeck coefficient between the two materials, the contrast in the electrical and thermal conductivities between them is important, which induces nonuniform charge and heat current distributions [Fig. \ref{fig:classification}(g)].
 In other words, even if the difference in the Seebeck coefficient is large, if the electrical and thermal conductivities of the two materials are the same, the transverse thermoelectric conversion does not occur.
 The transverse thermopower takes its maximum value when the tilt angle is 45$^\circ$, but the other parameters exhibit different behaviors.
 The smaller the tilt angle, the higher the effective electrical conductivity in the direction of the charge current and the lower the thermal conductivity in the direction of the heat current in ATML.
 Based on these situations, the maximum value of the figure of merit for the off-diagonal Seebeck effect in ATML is obtained at an angle smaller than 45$^\circ$ \cite{Hirai24,Ando25}.
 However, if the tilt angle is too small, it is difficult to process and synthesize ATML in practice and its thermoelectric performance deteriorates due to the influence of boundary conditions \cite{Kanno09,Kanno12}.
 Thus, the contrast in the electrical and thermal conductivities should not be too large.
 Many studies on ATMLs have been conducted using sintered bulk materials and $z_{xy}T$ values exceeding 0.2 have been achieved around room temperature \cite{Ando25}.
 The transverse thermoelectric conversion performance of ATML can be calculated analytically, but in many systems, the experimentally obtained $z_{xy}T$ is much smaller than the ideal value due to the interfacial electrical and thermal resistances between the two materials.
 Despite this situation, in SmCo$_5$/Bi$_{0.2}$Sb$_{1.8}$Te$_3$ (BST) ATML developed by Ando et al., extremely small interfacial electrical and thermal resistances were achieved, and $z_{xy}T$ close to the ideal value was obtained experimentally, highlighting the importance of interface engineering in ATML \cite{Ando25}.
+The transverse thermoelectric conversion performance of SmCo$_5$/BST ATML has been further improved by utilizing the anisotropic electrical and thermal conductivities of the SmCo$_5$ magnets and hybridizing their ANE; $z_{xy}T$ now reaches 0.3 around room temperature \cite{Lee25}.